bootscore/bs-contact-form-7/README.md

 1. Download and install [Contact Form 7](https://wordpress.org/plugins/contact-form-7/)
 2. Download and install bS Contact Form 7 plugin
-3. Setup your forms with HTML markup like below and replace with your data
+3. Set up your forms with HTML markup as below and replace them with your data

 ## HTML Markup